 If you are selling your San Jose area condominium, townhome, or single family home governed by a HOA, plan ahead!
 You (not the HOA) will be required to give the buyer the HOA packet and will need to ask your Homeowners Association to provide the documents that compose it.
 Your HOA will do so, but will need some time and there will be a fee for this service.
 It is a good idea to have the HOA package ready to deliver to the buyer once your home goes on the market.
 (If it takes a long time before your property sells, you may need to update it.)

 Your HOA may have rules about for sale signs and open house signs, so check before you get your home on the market.
 Gated Communities (while fairly small in number here in Santa Clara County) may have rules about hours for open houses, access, too, so find out ahead of time.

-*The story is told that a HOA had a rule that each condo owner needed to allow the HOA in once every 6 or 12 months to test the smoke detector.
-The thinking was that if one condo caught on fire, theyd all be at risk because of the nature of the complex.
-One homeowner didnt want to allow the HOA in, so refused.
+*A story is told of one HOA which had the rule that each condo owner would allow the HOA in once every 6 or 12 months to test the smoke detector.
+The thinking was that if one condo caught on fire, everyone would be at risk because of the nature of the complex.
+One homeowner didn’t want to allow them in, so refused.
 What did the HOA do?
 It took the owner to court, ran up a lot of legal fees, and eventually the homeowner was made to not only let the HOA in to check the smoke detector, but was forced to pay a large sum of legal fees too.